Archie Manby

 • R v B – Woolwich Crown Court (2023)

-Sexual assault of a child trial involving the pre-recorded cross examination of the vulnerable complainant.
+Defending defendant accused of sexual assault of a child.
+The trial involved the pre-recorded cross examination of the vulnerable complainant.

 • R v C – Snaresbrook Crown Court (2023)